Finite Neural Networks as Mixtures of Gaussian Processes: From Provable Error Bounds to Prior Selection: Preliminaries

-As is common in the literature, in what follows, we will focus on the 2-Wasserstein distance.
-However, it is important to note that since $\wasserstein_1\leq\wasserstein_2$, the methods presented in this work naturally extend to 1-Wasserstein distance.
-Detailed comparisons and potential improvements when utilizing the $1$-Wasserstein distance are reported in the Appendix.
+In what follows, we focus on the $2$-Wasserstein distance.\footnote{Since $\wasserstein_1\leq\wasserstein_2$, the methods presented in this work naturally extend to the 1-Wasserstein distance.
+Detailed comparisons and potential improvements when utilizing the $1$-Wasserstein distance are reported in the Appendix.}